ogdenpm/intel80tools/readme.txt

 8-Jun-2017 reworked thames to emulate 8080, this allows support of basic.
 Added various new binaries and a new version of relst.pl (see new  details below)

+10-Oct 2017 Added -i option to thames to allow files with invalid crc to load i.e. Cobol80, Added altmap application to isis 4.2w in itools.
+As part of my work to convert the asm80 source to C I have reworked the asm80 4.1 source to reflect usage of address types as follows
+	word	 var is numeric
+	pointer	 var contains the address of a variable. apointer var contains the address of a word variable. address	 var is used as both a word and a pointer Note I also corrected a naming error on asm80_4.1_all.src (I had accidently named it asm80_4.2_all.src)
+The first C port of asm80 is now in the asm80-c directory.
+But be aware it currently ignores :Fx: specifications and will load files from the current directory only.
+If you compile the code you will get warnings about the pack pragma.
+These are safe to ignore, once I get a chance I will clean them up.

 What's here
+asm80-c/*.*	the port of asm80 v4.1 to C. The current version does not
+		support :Fx: specifications, it just ignores them.
+		The port is based on asm80.ov4 which is the macro version of the assembler.
+I have seen this distributed as asm80 without the other overlays, as the main asm80 just determines whether to run asm80.ov4 (macro support), asm80.ov5 (large memory support no macros) or to use overlays asm80.ov1, asm80.ov2 and asm80.ov3 for small memory support.

 itools/*/*.*	the various isis tools each set specified under a sub
 		directory of the format tool_version.
 Tools include asm80, plm80, fort80, pasc80, asm86, plm86, asm48, asm51, basic